Amortized Bayesian Workflow: Introduction

 Differently, \emph{amortized Bayesian inference} (ABI) aims to learn a direct mapping from observables $y$ to the corresponding posterior $p(\theta\given y)$, using flexible function approximators such as deep neural networks \citep{cranmer2020frontier, radev2020bayesflow, greenberg2019automatic,papamakariosNormalizingFlowsProbabilistic2021,wildberger_flow_2023,sharrock_sequential_2024,zammit-mangionNeuralMethodsAmortized2025}.
 Amortized inference typically follows a two-stage approach: (i) a training stage, where neural networks learn to distill information from the probabilistic model based on simulated examples of observations and parameters $(\theta, y)\sim p(\theta)\,p(y\given\theta)$; and (ii) an inference stage where the neural networks approximate the posterior distribution for an unseen dataset $y_{\text{obs}}$ in near-instant time without repeating the training stage.
 In other words: The upfront training cost is \textit{amortized} by negligible inference cost on arbitrary amounts of unseen test data.
-Owing to its reliance on simulated data, amortized inference in this form is a subset of \emph{simulation-based inference} \citep{cranmer2020frontier}.
+Owing to its reliance on simulated data, amortized inference in this form overlaps with \emph{simulation-based inference} \citep{cranmer2020frontier}, which originated from posterior computations for models with intractable likelihood.

-However, amortized inference lacks the powerful diagnostics and gold-standard guarantees associated with MCMC samplers in the standard Bayesian workflow \cite{gelman2020bayesian}.
+However, amortized inference lacks the powerful diagnostics and gold-standard guarantees associated with MCMC samplers in the standard Bayesian workflow \citep{gelman2020bayesian}.
 Yet, applying a standard workflow is computationally prohibitive at scale.
 In modern Bayesian computation, MCMC and ABI occupy different ends of a Pareto frontier (see \autoref{fig:pareto-front}): the former provides reliable accuracy at high cost, while the latter offers near-instant inference speed with limited per-dataset reliability \citep{hermansCrisisSimulationBasedInference2022,schmitt2023detecting,lueckmann2021benchmarking}.